ArtArutyunyan/payment-integration/README.md

 # use npm version 18
 nvm use 18

-# In command terminal ran
+# In command terminal run
 npm install

+# start the project
 npm start
 # Getting Started with Create React App